evlPanda/evlpanda.github.io/_posts/2021-03-15-department_tree.md

 ---
 layout: post
-title:  "View of the Department Tree"
+title:  "Recursive CTE View of a Tree"
 date:   2021-03-15 12:34:56 +1000
 categories: PeopleCode SQL Trees
-blurb: An example of recursive CTE SQL to query the Department Tree.
+blurb: An example of recursive CTE SQL to query a Tree.

 ---

-An example of recursive CTE SQL to query the Department Tree.
+An example of recursive CTE SQL to query a Tree.

+Apologies for SQL Server syntax.

 ```
 WITH TREE (TREE_NODE, TREE_LEVEL_NUM, PARENT_NODE_NAME, PATH_TO, DEPARTMENT, GRP, DIVISION, BRANCH, SECTION, UNIT) AS (